 How does TiKV compare to NoSQL databases like Cassandra, HBase, or MongoDB?

-TiKV is as scalable as NoSQL databases like to advertise, while including features like externally consistent distributed transactions and good support for stateless query layers such as TiSpark (Spark), Titan (Redis), or TiDB (MySQL)
+TiKV is as scalable as NoSQL databases claim to be.
+At the same time, it features externally consistent distributed transactions and support for stateless query layers, such as TiSpark (Spark), Titan (Redis), and TiDB (MySQL).

-If a node is down, will the service be affected?
-How long?
+If a node is down, will services be affected?
+If so, how long is the interruption?

-TiKV uses Raft to synchronize data among multiple replicas (by default 3 replicas for each Region).
-If one replica goes wrong, the other replicas can guarantee data safety.
-Based on the Raft protocol, if a single leader fails as the node goes down, a follower in another node is soon elected as the Region leader after a maximum of 2 * lease time (lease time is 10 seconds).
+TiKV uses Raft to synchronize data among multiple replicas (three replicas for each Region by default).
+If one replica is down, the other replicas takes over services and guarantee data safety.
+Based on the Raft protocol, once a node is down, and a single leader fails, a follower in another node is elected as the Region leader right after.
+This election process takes no longer than 2 * lease time (lease time is 10 seconds).